domferr/tilingshell/README.md

-With it on, windows always fill the screen automatically as you open and close them, following the proportions of whichever layout you've selected: one window is fullscreen, opening a second splits the space in half, opening a third takes half of whatever region you're currently focused on, and so on.
-Closing a window gives its space back to whatever was sharing it.
+With it on, windows always fill the screen automatically as you open and close them, following the proportions of whichever layout you've selected: one window is fullscreen, opening a second splits the space in half, opening a third takes half of whatever region you're currently focused on, and so on — and only that region changes; every other window stays where it is.
+Closing a window rebuilds the layout by seniority: the windows you opened first get the roomiest tiles.
 No manual tiling needed.

 | Shortcut | Action |
 |---|---|